-- Red Alert 3 may like mission briefings a little too much.
+- Command & Conquer: Red Alert 3 may like mission briefings a little too much.
 Before every mission you're given an full-screen FMV briefing, being told what your mission is.
 Then you go to a world map where the female officer tells you your mission in more detail.
 Then you finally go to another screen where a computerized voice shows a map of the mission itself, telling you what to do in even more detail.
 Some missions even have further briefings once you're on the field.

-- The first Generals game didn't put much effort into its briefings, only giving you a voice-over as you stared at a map while the level loaded.
+- The first Command & Conquer: Generals game didn't put much effort into its briefings, only giving you a voice-over as you stared at a map while the level loaded.
 Its Zero Hour expansion mixed things up with news reports that described what was going on, followed by instructions from your Mission Control once the level started.

 - Company of Heroes gave you a mission briefing (with the map as a visual) at the outset of each mission.
 These would appear periodically throughout each mission, to provide more detail about either the next objective (if the player had just completed one of a series of tasks in the level) or how the player was expected to respond to a drastic change in the situation (if one had been scripted).

-- The game Far Cry 2 notably has no actual mission briefing of sorts, however, after the first five minutes (or so) of cinematic gameplay, you end up in a bed unable to move, where you are confronted by the Big Bad, who reads your mission objectives to you.
+- Far Cry 2 notably has no actual mission briefing of sorts, however, after the first five minutes (or so) of cinematic gameplay, you end up in a bed unable to move, where you are confronted by the Big Bad, who reads your mission objectives to you.

-- FEAR features a mission briefing at the beginning of the game from the protagonist's point of view.
+- F.E.A.R. features a mission briefing at the beginning of the game from the protagonist's point of view.
 During the briefing, you're introduced to the main allies and the source of your abilities is more or less explained.
 It ends up ultimately unnecessary.

 - Each Mass Effect game has at least one, of varying degree of detail.
 Mass Effect 3 had the most, with briefings for most of the main campaign missions.
 Meanwhile, Mass Effect 2 allowed the player to make key decisions during the pre-mission brief, which would affect the outcome of the mission.